rmyorston/busybox-w32/README.md

 ### Building

-You need a MinGW compiler and a POSIX environment (so that `make menuconfig` works).
+You need a MinGW compiler and a POSIX environment.
 I cross-compile on Linux.
-On Fedora installing `mingw32-gcc` and `mingw32-windows-default-manifest` (32-bit build) or `mingw64-gcc` and `mingw64-windows-default-manifest` (64-bit build) will pull in everything needed.
+On Fedora the following should pull in everything required:

+`dnf install gcc make ncurses-devel perl-Pod-Html`

+`dnf install mingw32-gcc mingw32-windows-default-manifest` (for a 32-bit build)

+`dnf install mingw64-gcc mingw64-windows-default-manifest` (for a 64-bit build)

 To start, run `make mingw32_defconfig` or `make mingw64_defconfig`.
 You can then customize your build with `make menuconfig` or by editing `.config`, if you know what you're doing.